Summit India: Snow Leopards & Brown Bears

 The next four days will be entirely devoted to wildlife.
 After early breakfasts, we will leave with our team in search of snow leopards and other wildlife including Lynx, Pallas’ Cat, Wolf, Red Fox, dhole (Tibetan wild –dog), Blue Sheep, Asiatic Ibex, Tibetan Argali and many other species of mammals.
 We will be in constant communication with local villagers and guides who can direct us towards leopard sightings.
 Like all exciting animals, whether we see the cats up close or far away will depend on our luck.
 Either way, our days will be spent surrounded by the mighty Himalaya with infinite vistas and a variety of animal species to photograph.
 Depending on our wildlife sightings and the groups’ interest, we could spend a day visiting the Alchi Monastery which dates to the 10th century and is one of the oldest in Ladakh.

-After breakfast we will drive towards Drass via Kargil over the Humbotingla pass.
-After lunch we will visit the Munshi Aziz Bhat Museum, a private collection of over 1000 artifacts from that Silk Route trade heritage of Kargil.
-After our visit to the museum we will transfer to a new vehicle and drive to Drass, a mountain town known as the gateway to the Indian Himalaya, and the second coldest inhabited place on Earth (luckily we will be there in the spring when it is warmer!).
+After breakfast we will transfer to a new vehicle and drive to Drass, a mountain town known as the gateway to the Indian Himalaya, and the second coldest inhabited place on Earth (luckily we will be there in the spring when it is warmer!).
 In the evening we will meet with our wildlife guide to learn about Himalayan Brown Bears and enjoy a tasty dinner at our lodge.

 While Snow Leopards are perhaps the most famous large carnivore of the Himalaya, India’s Himalayan Brown Bears are just as rare and a spectacular subject that very few people have ever photographed.
 After hibernating all winter, the bears (often with babies) will emerge from their dens in late April offering a heart-warming and once in a lifetime opportunity to watch the parents introduce their young to the world.